panuza/BoogleGame/README.md

 Node : v10.15.3

-npm : 6.4.1 or Yarn: 1.15.2
+Yarn: 1.15.2

 Vue JS 3.8.4

 ## To start Game

-You need to have bundler installed in your system.

-Step 1: You can install it by typing:

-Run `gem install bundler`

-Step 2: Install all the related package.
+Step 1: Install all the related package.

 Open of a terminal window in the root of the project /gameboggle and type :

 Run `bundle install`

-Step 3: Install the necessary node packages:
+Step 2: Install the necessary node packages:

 Run `yarn install`

-Step 4: Run the server:
+Step 3: Run the server:

 Run `rails server`